teaxyz/chai/README.md

 CHAI is an attempt at an open-source data pipeline for package managers.
-The goal is to have a pipeline that can use the data from any package manager and provide a normalized data source for myriads of different use cases.
+The goal is to have a pipeline that can use the data from any package manager and provide a normalized data source for myriads of different use cases..

 ## Getting Started